Tens of thousands march to kick off climate summit, demanding end to warming-causing fossil fuels

 "You need to phase out fossil fuels to survive our planet,” said Jean Su, a march organizer and energy justice director for the Center for Biological Diversity.

 Marchers and speakers spoke of increasing urgency and fear of the future.
-The actress known as V, formerly Eve Ensler, was scheduled to premiere the anthem “Panic” from her new climate change oriented musical scheduled for next year.
+The actress known as V, formerly Eve Ensler, premiered the anthem “Panic” from her new climate change oriented musical scheduled for next year.
+The chorus goes: “We want you to panic.
+We want you to act.
+You stole our future and we want it back.”

-Climate protests have been going on worldwide for several years, but this march seemed to have more of a sense of urgency and frustration, said Anna Fels, a New Yorker who has been protesting and marching since the Vietnam War.
-And the march, unlike others, was more clearly focused on fossil fuels.

-Signs included “Fossil fuels are killing us” and “I want a fossil free future” and “keep it in the ground.”
+Signs included “Even Santa Knows Coal is Bad" and “Fossil fuels are killing us” and “I want a fossil free future” and “keep it in the ground.”

 That's because leaders don't want to acknowledge “the elephant in the room,” said Ugandan climate activist Vanessa Nakate.
 “The elephant is that fossil fuels are responsible for the crisis.
 We can’t eat coal.
 We can’t drink oil, and we can’t have any new fossil fuel investments.”

-But oil and gas industry officials said they and their products are vital to the economy.
+But oil and gas industry officials said their products are vital to the economy.

 “We share the urgency of confronting climate change together without delay; yet doing so by eliminating America’s energy options is the wrong approach and would leave American families and businesses beholden to unstable foreign regions for higher cost and far less reliable energy,” said American Petroleum Institute Senior Vice President Megan Bloomgren.